19 Types of Insects in New York

 If you find cockroaches in your house, it’s important to do a thorough cleaning.

-There are steps you can take to reduce the number of these insects in your home, such as keeping all sinks dry, filling up cracks and holes, and running water down the drains.
+You can take steps to reduce the number of these insects in your home, such as keeping all sinks dry, filling up cracks and holes, and running water down the drains.

 5. House Centipede